Have questions? We're here.

 The valley's notable bulbous magotes give an otherworldly quality.
 They appear like explosions of limestone rapidly rearing from the earth, where in fact they are the remains of limestone hills eroded away by slow rainfall around 160 million years ago.
 One of the more iconic sites is the Magote dos Hermanas, or two magote "twin sisters," that lie side by side standing sentinel over stretches of flat fields.

-By late afternoon, satiated with fresh air and well-used legs, head back to your hotel.
+By late afternoon, satiated with fresh air and well-used legs, head back to your accommodation.

 Day 3: Hemingway's House | Bay of Pigs